ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

    * You leave your computer sitting on a bus when you get off at your stop.
    * Your hard drive suddenly goes kaput, your document was on your computer and you haven't backed up to the cloud or to an external hard drive.

    To prevent hours of work being tossed away in a catastrophe, you'll want to push your changes to [github.com](https://github.com/).
-Here's how to do that:

-   1. Open GitHub Desktop.
+With GitHub Desktop open:

    2. Click **Push Origin**.
-   3. That's it!
+      2. That's it!
 All your changes have been pushed to GitHub - the most reliable, secure backup you'll probably ever have.

-   You'll be able to see a history of your commits by clicking Code, then History at the top right corner of your GitHub document.

    ### Another cool thing about GitHub